echo-air-model/echo-air-model.github.io/docs/methodology.md

 Once all endpoints are done:

-3. **Export and Visualize**: excess mortality and DPM incidence is exported as a shapefile and as a plot.
+3. **Export and Visualize**: excess mortality and incidence is exported as a shapefile and as a plot.

 ### Other Features ###
 ECHO-AIR has a command called `check-setup` that allows the user to make sure that all of the code and data files are properly saved and named in order to make sure that the program will run.